cockroachdb/docs/src/current/cockroachcloud/cloud-api.md

   The cluster ID used in the Cloud API is different from the routing ID used when [connecting to clusters]({% link cockroachcloud/connect-to-your-cluster.md %}).
   {{site.data.alerts.end}}
   - `{secret_key}` is the secret key for the service account.
-  - `storage_mib_limit` is the maximum number of Mebibytes of storage that the cluster can have at any time during the month.
+  - `storage_mib_limit` is the maximum number of MiB of storage that the cluster can use at any time during the month.
 If this limit is exceeded, then the cluster is throttled, where only one SQL connection is allowed at a time, with the expectation that it is used to delete data to reduce storage usage.
 It is an error for this value to be zero.
   - `request_unit_limit` is the maximum number of request units that the cluster can consume during the month.
 If this limit is exceeded, then the cluster is disabled until the limit is increased, or until the beginning of the next month when more request units are granted.
 It is an error for this to be zero.

 If the request was successful, the API returns the updated cluster details.